CarnoZhao/Xfyun-Ad-Classification/README.md

 - The ensembled soft-pseudo-label will be saved at `./data/pseudo`

-## 4. Knowledge distilation + Semi-supervised learning
+## 4. Knowledge distillation + Semi-supervised learning

 - Set the peuso-label numpy array path inside `Solver_Pseudo.py`

-- To balanced the inaccurate prediction of pseudo-label, we used less mixup, dropout and label smoothing.
+- To balance the inaccurate prediction of pseudo-label, we used less augmentation, mixup, dropout and label smoothing.

 - (**RUN**)